MantisVision/webUtils/docs/buffer.md

 var canvas = null;

 /**
- * Buffer some data in the buffer till the appropriete frame comes in the video */ async function bufferEncodedData(ryskBuffer)
+ * Buffer some data in the buffer till the appropriate frame comes in the video */ async function bufferEncodedData(ryskBuffer)
 {